apache/spark/docs/streaming-programming-guide.md

 Every input DStream (except file stream) is associated with a single [Receiver](api/scala/index.html#org.apache.spark.streaming.receiver.Receiver) object which receives the data from a source and stores it in Spark's memory for processing.
 So every input DStream receives a single stream of data.
 Note that in a streaming application, you can create multiple input DStreams to receive multiple streams of data in parallel.
 This is discussed later in the [Performance Tuning](#level-of-parallelism-in-data-receiving) section.

 A receiver is run within a Spark worker/executor as a long-running task, hence it occupies one of the cores allocated to the Spark Streaming application.
-Hence, it is important to remember that Spark Streaming application needs to be allocated enough cores to process the received data, as well as, to run the receiver(s).
+Hence, it is important to remember that Spark Streaming application needs to be allocated enough cores (or threads, if running locally) to process the received data, as well as, to run the receiver(s).
 Therefore, few important points to remember are:

 ##### Points to remember
 {:.no_toc}

+- When running a Spark Streaming program locally, do not use "local" or "local[1]" as the master URL.
+  Either of these means that only one thread will be used for running tasks locally.
+If you are using a input DStream based on a receiver (e.g. sockets, Kafka, Flume, etc.), then the single thread will be used to run the receiver, leaving no thread for processing the received data.
+Hence, when running locally, always use "local[*n*]" as the master URL where *n* > number of receivers to run (see [Spark Properties] (configuration.html#spark-properties.html for information on how to set the master).

-- If the number of threads allocated to the application is less than or equal to the number of input DStreams / receivers, then the system will receive data, but not be able to process them.
+- Extending the logic to running on a cluster, the number of cores allocated to the Spark Streaming application must be more than the number of receivers.
+Otherwise the system will receive  data, but not be able to process them.
-- When running locally, if you master URL is set to "local", then there is only one core to run tasks.
-That is insufficient for programs using a DStream as the receiver (file streams are okay).
-So, a "local" master URL in a streaming app is generally going to cause starvation for the processor.
-Thus in any streaming app, you generally will want to allocate more than one thread (i.e. set your master to "local[2]") when testing locally.
-See [Spark Properties] (configuration.html#spark-properties.html).

 ### Basic Sources
 {:.no_toc}
 We have already taken a look at the `ssc.socketTextStream(...)` in the [quick example](#a-quick-example) which creates a DStream from text data received over a TCP socket connection.
 Besides sockets, the StreamingContext API provides